tmenguy/ha-solcast-solar/README.md

 - Bug fix: Independent API use counter for each Solcast account by @autoSteve
 - Bug fix: Force all caches to /config/ for all platforms (fixes Docker deployments) #43 by @autoSteve
 - Improve forecast fetch/retry logging debug, info, warning choice by @autoSteve
-- Suppression of consecutive forecast fetches within fifteen minutes (fixes strange mutliple fetches should a restart occur exactly when automation for fetch is triggered) by @autoSteve
+- Suppression of consecutive forecast fetches within fifteen minutes (fixes strange multiple fetches should a restart occur exactly when automation for fetch is triggered) by @autoSteve
 - Work-around: Prevent error when 'tally' is unavailable during retry by #autoSteve
 - Fix for earlier HA versions not recognising version= for async_update_entry() #40 by autoSteve